Palace plot of Renyin year: Aftermath

 After the attack, the Jiajing Emperor was unconscious for several days, so Empress Fang set the punishment for the palace women.
-She ordered all of them, including Zhang Jinlian, who had informed her of the attack, to death by slow slicing.
-Although Consort Duan had not been present, the empress decided that she had been involved with the plot and sentenced her to death too.
-The bodies of the palace women, Imperial Concubine Ning, and Consort Duan were then displayed.
-10 members of the women's families were also beheaded, while a further 20 were enslaved and gifted to ministers.
+She ordered all of them, including Zhang Jinlian, who had informed her of the attack, to public death by slow slicing.
+Although Consort Duan had not been present, the Empress decided that she had been involved with the plot and sentenced her to death too.
+The bodies of the palace women, Concubine Ning, and Consort Duan were then displayed on hooks.
+Ten members of the women's families were also beheaded, while a further twenty were enslaved and gifted to ministers, with their properties seized and given to the families of officials loyal to the Emperor.

 Consequences

-Although the Jiajing Emperor had been incapacitated at the time, he resented Empress Fang for having killed his favourite concubine, Consort Duan.
+Although the Jiajing Emperor had been incapacitated at the time, he resented Empress Fang for having killed his favorite Consort Duan.
 He later determined Consort Duan had been innocent and suspected the Empress of using the situation to rid herself of a hated rival.
-In 1547, when a fire destroyed parts of the palace, the emperor refused to have Empress Fang rescued, and she burned to death.
-The emperor claimed that this was the will of heaven.
+In 1547, when a fire destroyed parts of the palace, the Emperor refused to have Empress Fang rescued, and she burned to death.
+The Emperor claimed that this was the will of Heaven.

 After the uprising, the Jiajing Emperor did not stop creating red lead.
 Instead, he ordered restrictions on girls entering the palace to be tightened.
 In 1547, 300 girls between the ages of 11 and 14 were selected as new palace women.
-In 1552, a further 200 girls were selected to serve in the palace, but the lower age limit was reduced to eight years old.
-Three years later, in 1555, 150 girls below the age of eight were taken into the palace to be used for making the emperor’s medicine.
+In 1552, a further 200 girls were selected to serve in the palace, but the minimum age limit was reduced to eight years old.
+Three years later, in 1555, 150 girls below the age of eight were taken into the palace to be used for making the Emperor's medicine.